 IDA Rates of PSU employees and pensioners

-The BSNL IDA is fixed as 28% on formation day of 1st October 2000, As per the orders of Department of Public Enterprises (DPE), the rate of dearness allowance for Industrial workers in the name of IDA on their pay scales as per the issued orders of DPE from time to time is given below table, which is applicable for all PSU (BSNL, BHEL, BEL and others) employees in India
+The BSNL IDA is fixed as 28% on formation day of 1st October 2000, As per the orders of Department of Public Enterprises (DPE), the rate of dearness allowance for Industrial workers in the name of IDA on their pay scales as per the issued orders of DPE from time to time is given below table, which is applicable for PSU’s like BSNL employees in India

 Central Dearness Allowance